aaronparker/aaronparker.github.io/_posts/2011-06-15-sequencing-apple-itunes-10.md

 [<img style="background-image: none; padding-left: 0px; padding-right: 0px; display: inline; padding-top: 0px; border: 0px;" title="NoAppleAppSupport" src="http://stealthpuppy.com/wp-content/uploads/2011/06/NoAppleAppSupport_thumb.png" alt="NoAppleAppSupport" width="510" height="260" border="0" />](http://stealthpuppy.com/wp-content/uploads/2011/06/NoAppleAppSupport.png)

-While I&#8217;ve been able to test iTunes successfully running on an App-V Client, there appears (at this stage at least) to be only one issue – when plugging in a mobile device, the following error is displayed, twice:
+While I've been able to test iTunes successfully running on an App-V Client, there appears (at this stage at least) to be only one issue – when plugging in a mobile device, the following error is displayed, twice:

 <img style="background-image: none; padding-left: 0px; padding-right: 0px; display: inline; padding-top: 0px; border: 0px;" title="AppleMobileDeviceService" src="http://stealthpuppy.com/wp-content/uploads/2011/06/AppleMobileDeviceService.png" alt="This iPhone cannot be used because the Apple Mobile Device service is not started" width="421" height="162" border="0" />

-Although iTunes reports this error and I can confirm that the service is started (it&#8217;s running natively, not within the package), once acknowledged device sync works anyway.
-I&#8217;ve tested with LOCALINTERACTIONALLOWED which hasn&#8217;t helped.
-I&#8217;ll update this post if I find a solution.
+Although iTunes reports this error and I can confirm that the service is started (it's running natively, not within the package), once acknowledged device sync works anyway.
+I've tested with LOCALINTERACTIONALLOWED which hasn't helped.
+I'll update this post if I find a solution.

 Last, but not least, for media sharing to work, firewall exceptions will be required for the following processes: